|

 without having seen how the original portrayals were intended, and

-a prior episode "Mudd's Women" (story no. 4 in production order)
+"Mudd's Women" (story no. 4 in production order)

 had certainly established that such a practice was sadly not unheard